complexity-science-hub/llm-in-a-box-template/docs/QUICKSTART.md

 3. Copy the key (starts with `sk-ant-`)
 4. Edit `.env` and replace `sk-CHANGEME_YOUR_ANTHROPIC_KEY` with your key

+#### self hosted models (Ollama)

+1. connect to the ollama docker container (after executing the docker start commands you find later in the instructions)
+2. connect to the container `docker exec -it ollama /bin/bash`
+3. pull the desired models `ollama pull gemma2:2b` (or any other model you want to use)

 #### Other Providers (Optional)
 - **Google Gemini**: https://aistudio.google.com/apikey
 - **Vertex AI**: Requires GCP project setup